dirn/Simon/docs/quickstart.rst

 Saving the changes is as easy as calling :meth:`~simon.Model.save`.
-``created`` and ``modified`` dates will be added to the document before it is written to the database, and the Object ID assigned by the database will be added to the instance. (``created`` will only be added to documents that haven't already been saved and don't already have a ``created`` field.)
+``created`` and ``modified`` dates will be added to the document before it is written to the database, and the :class:`ObjectId <pymongo:bson.objectid.ObjectId>` assigned by the database will be added to the instance. (``created`` will only be added to documents that haven't already been saved and don't already have a ``created`` field.)